Cut off for Christmas delivery is 12/13

 What is pet dander?

-The major cat allergen (Fel d 1) and dog allergen (Can f 1) are proteins present in your pet's dander, saliva, and urine.
-Pro tip: Pet hair is not an allergen but it can collect other allergens like pollens and mold.
-Pet allergens are extremely small - so small that it can easily become airborne and inhaled.
+The major cat allergen (Fel d 1) and dog allergen (Can f 1) are proteins found in your pet’s dander, saliva, and urine.
+A common misconception is that pet hair is the main allergen, but it's actually the dander that triggers allergic reactions.
+While pet hair itself isn't an allergen, it can carry other allergens like pollen and mold, making the situation worse.

 The Difference Between Pet Hair and Pet Dander